Michael-Panunto/logfile-highlight/README.md

 ### Highlighting:

 - Make a selection in the log, then click one of the colours along the bottom.
 All occurrences of the selected text will be highlighted.
-- You can have three different selections highlighted at once, selecting new text and highlighting again will clear the original highlight   in that respective colour.
+- You can have three different selections highlighted at once, selecting new text and highlighting again will clear the original highlights of that respective colour and highlight all occurrences of the new key.
 - Clear all will clear all of the current highlights on the file.

 ### Search Bar: